-The School Governor with particular responsibility for Safeguarding and Child Protection is responsible for liaising with the DSL over all matters regarding child protection issues.
-The role is strategic rather than operational and she will not be involved in concerns about individual pupils.
-The School Governor with particular responsibility for Safeguarding will liaise with the DSL to produce an Annual Safeguarding Report for Governors.
+The school Governor with particular responsibility for Safeguarding and Child Protection is: Dame Frances Judd responsible for liaising with the DSL over all matters regarding child protection issues.
+The role is strategic rather than operational and they will not be involved in concerns about individual pupils.
+The school Governor with particular responsibility for Safeguarding will liaise with the DSL to produce an Annual Safeguarding Report for Governors.
 The Safeguarding Policy is reviewed and tested annually by Governors to ensure that all procedures have been discharged with efficiency and to ensure swift remediation of any deficiency in policy or procedures.
-The School Governor with particular responsibility for Safeguarding and Child Protection and the DSL regularly review all Safeguarding processes in School.
+The school Governor with particular responsibility for Safeguarding and Child Protection and the DSL regularly review all Safeguarding processes in School.